minyez/abf_trans/README.md

 1. Ensure a valid `SPGLIB_HOME` environment variable as install path of Spglib.
 2. Ensure a valid `LAPACK_HOME` environment variable and correct librarires in `LAPACK_LIBRARIES` in CMakeLists.txt.
-   For example, if you use MKL,
+   For example, if using MKL,
     ```
     # in bashrc or envrc
     export LAPACK_HOME="$MKLROOT/lib/intel64"